Reporting Abuse to Internet Platforms

 When you have reported a post/profile/comment/direct message, you’ll generally see a message that thanks you for submitting your report.
 However, Instagram does not specify if the user will be informed when and if the picture will be removed, and how long after the complaint Instagram will attend to it.

 Though Instagram allows you to provide them with the name of a public person or celebrity if you believe an account is impersonating that public figure or celebrity, oddly you cannot do the same if the account is impersonating your friend.
-In that case, Instagram encourages you to reach out to your friend, so they can report it themselves, instead.
-Only the person who has been impersonated, or someone authorized to represent them, can file the complaint.
+In that case, Instagram encourages you to reach out to your friend, so they can report it themselves instead.
+Only the person who has been impersonated, or someone authorised to represent them, can file the complaint.

 When you report something to Instagram, your information isn't shared with the person whose post, profile or comment you're reporting.